YoshiTunaiga/mongo-db-learn/README.md

-# mongo-db-learn
+# Mongo DB - Learning Path
-These repository will capture the notes I've taken from the MongoDB courses
+This repository will capture the notes I've gathered from the MongoDB courses and learning path within the MongoDB University.

+## Subjects